Saxbyy/Saxbyy/README.md

 - 💞️ I’m looking to collaborate on everyone who's dedecated to learn and to learn more.
 - 📫 How to reach me you can contact me on my discord account :saxbilicious
 - 😄 Pronouns: SUCKS-BYE
-- ⚡ Fun fact: I'm a STUDENT
+- ⚡ Fun fact: I'm a COMPUTER SCIENCE student
 <!---
 Saxbyy/Saxbyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.